The Zachary Breaux Jazz Festival in Port Arthur, Texas is named in honor of one of its native sons, a guitarist who died

-Port Arthur sits on the Gulf shores of East Texas, two hours southeast of Houston.
-It’s not a pretty place, certainly much less appealing than Miami Beach.
-But like anywhere else in the world, especially those that are lonely and out of the way, a good time is always welcome.
+Port Arthur sits on the Gulf shores of East Texas two hours southeast of Houston.
+It’s not a pretty place but like anywhere else in the world, especially those that are lonely and out of the way, a good time is always welcome.
 Jazz Fest?
 Laissez les bon temps rouler!

 A friend did the driving, heading east on I-10 then onto a series of smaller roads that led us closer to the shipping ports that define the area’s economy.
 Nestled off a winding freeway exit, Port Arthur is a town punctuated by large oil storage silos.
 On one such silo, we saw two men wearing what looked like space suits hovering overhead on circular scaffolds blasting spray-paint through a stencil.
 Naturally we kept an eye out for Janis Joplin and Bun B tributes, but none appeared.

 Like many other cities on the Gulf Coast, Port Arthur continues to suffer from unattended hurricane damage.
 In this case, it’s Rita, five years later, still evident in the seemingly endless row of abandoned store fronts, caved-in buildings, and ragged blue roof tarps flapping in the ocean breeze.

 In all our gawking, we got lost, our GPS having (mis)guided us deep into a neighborhood I’m sure the event planners would have preferred we not find.
 But all this sight-seeing was interesting too.
 Here, neighbors congregated on front stoops to escape the heat of their unconditioned, uninsulated homes.
 There were wooden churches along side fast food chains and liquor stores.
 A hand-painted sign dangling from the entrance of one such place read “do not sell drugs on the premises.”
 A few blocks down the road, an enormous inflatable castle swarmed with happy children.
 All of this under the glare of imposing oil refineries visible on every horizon.